 I wish to acknowledge that I live and work on unceded land that has been inhabited by Indigenous peoples from the beginning.
 We thank all the generations of people who have taken care of this land.
 Long before today, there have been aboriginal peoples who have been the stewards of this place.
 In particular, we acknowledge Tokaronto, The Meeting Place where the trees meet the water.
 I recognize the contributions of Métis, Inuit, and other Indigenous peoples have made, both in shaping and strengthening this community in particular, and our province and country as a whole.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island.
 This territory is covered by the Upper Canada Treaties, and is within the lands protected by the “Dish With One Spoon” wampum agreement.

-As a settler, this recognition of the contributions and historic importance of Indigenous peoples must also be clearly and overtly connected to my commitment to make the promise and the challenge of Truth and Reconciliation real in our communities, and in particular to bring justice for murdered and missing indigenous women and girls across our country.
+As a settler, this recognition of the contributions and historic importance of Indigenous peoples must also be clearly and overtly connected to my commitment to make the promise and the challenge of Truth and Reconciliation real in our communities, and in particular to bring justice for murdered and missing indigenous women, girls and two-spirited people across our country.